Will Cain: Media career

-Political commentary and controversies
+Political commentary

 Cain was one of ESPN's most conservative voices, although his ESPN show focused mostly on sports.
 Cain told the Washington Post in 2018, "Has being conservative helped me since I've been here?
 Of course.
 ESPN doesn't have a voice like mine."
 Cain had been critical of Donald Trump; in 2011, while he was at CNN, Cain wrote an op-ed that criticized Trump, Sarah Palin, and populism from a conservative perspective.
 On a January 2017 episode of First Take, Cain said that he did not vote for Trump in the 2016 election, which he later reiterated in a 2020 interview discussing his move from ESPN to Fox News.
 In January 2022, Cain criticized the first year of Joe Biden's presidency on his podcast, calling Biden "the worst president of my lifetime."

-In March 2019, Cain likened Antonio Brown's contract requests during Brown's trade to the Oakland Raiders as being "like a suicide bomber" while discussing the trade on First Take; the remark prompted criticism.

-In April 2019, after the New York Yankees and Philadelphia Flyers ceased using Kate Smith's recordings of "God Bless America" at games due to the deceased singer having sung songs with racist content about African Americans decades before her death, Cain’s take on the situation during First Take that day caused significant controversy among First Take viewers and co-host Stephen A. Smith, claiming it was a “fool’s errand” to apply “modern historical standards” to an event that happened in the 1930s and pointed out that under those standards, President Barack Obama’s statues should be removed due to Obama previously being opposed to LGBT rights before running for president.
-The New York radio show The Breakfast Club would later give their Donkey of the Day award to Cain the next day in response.

-In 2021, after Colin Powell died from complications of COVID-19, Cain questioned the effectiveness of COVID-19 vaccines and vaccine requirements.
-The 84-year-old Powell was vaccinated against COVID-19 but he was also battling multiple myeloma, a blood cancer that suppresses the immune system.
+Personal life

+Cain has a wife, Kathleen, and two children.